sygmaprotocol/sygma-relayer-deployment/README.md

 #### Cofigurate other GitHub action variables.

-You can also configure different [env variables](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/.github/workflows/deploy_ecs_TESTNET.yml#L8)
+You can also configure different [env variables](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/.github/workflows/deploy_ecs_STAGE_EXT.yml#L11)

 ### Relayer configuration

 We use SSM to hold all of our secrets.
 To access it, go to your AWS Account, in the Search bar type `SSM`.
 Go into the Systems Manager Service.
 On the left side menu, go into Parameter Store.
 Now you can create any secrets that you want, and then reference it in the `secrets` section in the Task Definition.

 During the infrastructure, provisioning terraforms scripts will create a number of secret parameters in the [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
-You should manually set this parameter according to the following description
+You should **manually** set this parameter according to the following description

 - **SYG_CHAINS-** domain configuration.
-One configuration for all domains (networks). **JUST AN EXAMPLE CONFIRM LIST OF NETWORKS WITH SYGMA TEAM**
+One configuration for all domains (networks). **JUST AN EXAMPLE CONFIRM LIST OF NETWORKS WITH SYGMA TEAM DEPENDS on EVN**

     ```json
   [